 Prior to the funding changes enacted under the latest budget, distributions from the PLF (see Figure 9) to individual counties were made according to a ratio calculated according to the Ohio Revised Code (§ 5747.46).
 All counties received a "guaranteed share" plus a "share of excess" or equalization share.
 The guaranteed share was calculated by adjusting the previous year's distribution for inflation.
 Any excess funds were distributed by multiplying that amount by a ratio that is designed to even out differences in per capita funding.
 As the Ohio Library Council explains, the distribution formula shifts the distribution "in inverse proportion to per capita funding levels among the counties-those counties which received less per capita in the guarantee share, receive more in the equalization share.
-Thus, over time, the distribution to counties begin to balance" (2008, viii).
-In years where there is no excess distribution (including the current budget biennium), there will be no rebalancing of the per capita distribution.
-Per capita distributions to Cuyahoga County from the PLF are near the higher end of the per capita distributions to Ohio counties, and well above both the statewide per capita figure and the median for county distributions.
+Thus, over time, the distribution (including the current budget biennium), there will be no rebalancing of the per capita distribution.
+Per capita distributions to Ohio counties, and well above both the statewide per capita figure and the median for county distributions.